Home Compare DRI vs SBUX

 Darden Restaurants vs Starbucks: Which Stock Looks Stronger in 2026?

-Darden Restaurants holds the cleaner structural position, with the lead spread across valuation and growth.
-Starbucks still leads on growth and profitability, which keeps the comparison from looking entirely one-sided.
-In the market, Starbucks carries the stronger setup — intact trend against Darden Restaurants's broken trend.
+Darden Restaurants holds the cleaner structural position, with the lead spread across valuation and stability.
+Starbucks still has the edge on profitability, which keeps the comparison from looking entirely one-sided.
+The market setup is currently leaning toward Starbucks, which does not confirm the structural lead.
 That leaves a split case: the structural lead stays with Darden Restaurants, but the market is not currently confirming it.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the S&P 500 universe, making them directly comparable.